Coldrain2472/Savico/README.md

 - Available Budget.

 📈 **Visualizations:**
-- A small, hidden (in the Home Index View, click on the Total Expenses card) and interactive pie chart providing a quick financial overview (powered by Chart.js and HTML5 Canvas).
+- A small, hidden (in the Home Index View, click on the Total Expenses card) and interactive pie chart providing a quick financial overview - expense breakdown by category (powered by Chart.js and HTML5 Canvas).

 # 🔐 Security:
 - **CSRF Protection**: Implemented via `@Html.AntiForgeryToken()` in the views and `[ValidateAntiForgeryToken]` in the controllers.